compTAG/student-resources/how-tos/seminar.md

    presenting together.

-4. About two days before, send out a reminder of the topics that will be covered.
-The reminder may help attendees look over the material if they have forgotten to do so.
+4. About two days before, send out a reminder of the topics that will be covered, and if you expect participants to do anything beforehand.

-When leading the discussion:
+### When leading the discussion at seminar:

 1. Take note of those in attendance or assign this task to another CompTaG member (you will use your list to ask for feedback